JackitK/GoldenSun-JennaEdition/README.md

 # Golden Sun: Jenna Edition
 Golden Sun 1 with Jenna inserted into Garret's place includes Jenna's stats, class and Psynergy from Lost Age.
-Comes in one of two versions.
-"Classic" and "Convenience".
+Also includes various quailty of life improvements for the game via the "Convenience Version"...

 # Convenience Verison
 The convenience version has features to improve overworld traveling, that I first implemented in Dawn of Djinn.
 Including...